Snapchat launches location sharing feature Snap Map

 RE2 tapped by U.S. Air Force to build robot pilots to fly traditional aircraft

 Snapchat’s next big feature wants to get you to meet up with friends in real-life rather than just watching each other’s lives on your phones.
 Snap Map lets you share your current location, which appears to friends on a map and updates when you open Snapchat.
+It’s rolling out today to all iOS and Android users globally.

+“We’ve built a whole new way to explore the world!
+See what’s happening, find your friends, and get inspired to go on an adventure!”
+Snap writes on its blog.

+When you open Snapchat once you have access to the feature, you can choose to share your location with all your friends, a few friends you select, or you can disappear from the map at any time by going into Ghost Mode or not opening Snapchat for a few hours.
+Alternatively, location sharing is turned off by default and you can leave it that way to just lurk, watching what friends are up to.

-To access the Snap Map, uou pinch on your Snapchat camera home screen.
+To access the Snap Map, you pinch on your Snapchat camera home screen.
 From there you can scroll around to see where friends are in your city or around the world.
-Tapping on their “ActionMoji” opens their Story to show what they’re up to.
-If you want to disappear and keeps friends from seeing where you are, you can drop into Ghost Mode.
+Tapping on their “ActionMoji” BitMoji avatar opens their Story to show what they’re up to, or lets you message them directly to make meetup plans.
+Snapchat automatically picks an ActionMoji for you based on your location, time of day, and other factors.

-Beyond the location sharing element, Snap Map also gives users an alternative way to discover Story content beyond the well-worn Stories feed and the powerful but buried Story Search feature.
-This could earn Snapchat more money by getting users to watch more Snaps, even if they’re not trying to meet up with friends
+Outside of the location sharing element, Snap Map also gives users an alternative way to discover Story content beyond the well-worn Stories feed and the powerful but buried Story Search feature.
+Users can submit Snapchat Story posts to Our Story to be eligible for their content to appear to non-friends for around 24 hours.
+You can also see “heat” colors on the Snap Map to see where lots of Snaps are being uploaded, which might indicate a concert or big event that you’d want to explore Snap Stories from.

+These new ways to surface content could earn Snapchat more money by getting users to watch more Snaps, even if they’re not trying to meet up with friends.

+Snap tells me that Snap Map is designed for enhancing connections between people and their closest friends — engagement that makes up nearly 60% of interactions on Snapchat according data from Sparkler that was commissioned by Snap.

 Snap Map will compete with Facebook Messenger’s recently launched Live Location feature.
-But beacuse Snap Map only updates when you open the app, it’s more geared towards privacy and saving battery life.
+But because Snap Map only updates when you open the app, it’s more geared towards privacy and saving battery life.
+While Facebook wants to be your bridge to all the acquaintances in your life, Snapchat is focusing on your best friends you can’t live without.

+A year ago I wrote that Snapchat and Messenger were the best equipped apps to launch location sharing features and ‘cure loneliness’, and now the two are going head-to-head.
+The Information reported earlier this week that a Snap Maps feature was in the works

-Snapchat has needed something new and special to kick some life into the service after it started getting out competed by clone Instagram Stories.
+Snapchat has needed something new and special to kick some life into the service after it started getting out competed by clone Instagram Stories which now has 250 million daily users compared to Snapchat’s 166 million.
 Turning the app into more of a communications and offline meetup utility instead of just a content sharing network could give teens a whole new reason to stay glued to Snapchat.

 0